Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. Copy the `OpenAnnotate.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.

+   This war can be found in the `Web Applications` folder of the alfresco-enterprise-viewer-package zip.

 1. Create a `classes` directory:

    Create a `classes` directory within the `ALFRESCO_HOME/tomcat/shared` directory, if it does not already exist.

+1. Locate the `openannotate-override-placeholders.properties` file in the `Web Applications` folder of the alfresco-enterprise-viewer-package zip.

 1. Update the provided `openannotate-override-placeholders.properties` file:

    Set the `ocRestEndpointAddress` property to point to the root REST endpoint URL for OpenContent within Alfresco: